fonoster/routr/docs/guides/securing-the-signaling-path.md

-Follow this guide to secure the signaling between your endpoints and **Routr**.
-Keep in mind that **Routr** will only secure the signaling and that the endpoints are ultimately responsible for securing the media.
+Follow this guide to secure the signaling between your endpoints and Routr.
+Keep in mind that *Routr* only secures the signaling and that the endpoints are ultimately responsible for securing the media.

-> For this guide, we will use a fictitious domain name to demonstrate the process of securing the signaling path
+> For this guide, we used a fictitious domain name to demonstrate the process of securing the signaling path

 <img src="/docs/assets/images/secure_signaling.png" width=600 vspace=30>

-## Creating a Java Keystore(.JKS) Certificate
+## Creating a Java Keystore(.JKS) certificate

-**Routr** needs a keystore (.jks) in order to properly handling the certificates.
-The following steps will create a valid keystore file using a self-signed method or using the free [Let's Encrypt service](https://letsencrypt.org/).
+We need a keystore (.jks) to properly handling the certificates.
+The following steps create a valid keystore file using a self-signed method or using the free [Let's Encrypt service](https://letsencrypt.org/).

 ### Creating a self-signed Certificate